6th Grade, Beginning Band:

 OTHER ENSEMBLES and PERFORMANCES:

-Additionally, students may audition into the Jazz Band which will meet after school on Mondays, and the Percussion Ensemble, which will meet after school on Fridays.
+Additionally, students may audition into the "Monday Blues" Jazz Band which meets after school on Mondays until 4:30.
 Every year, the band program performs at least three major concerts, including the Winter Holiday Program, the Concert Festival Pre-Concert, and our year-ending Spring Concert.
 Some years we also perform at 8th Grade Commencement.

 Students may be responsible for the purchase of their own reeds, mouthpieces, oils, the class-specific band book, and all-black performance attire.
 In most all cases, the rental of a quality, name-brand instrument will be FAR preferred to the school-owned instruments.
 Percussionists will need snare sticks and two pairs of mallets; yarn and soft rubber.
 Performances outside of the normal school day, and at off-site locations, are part of the curriculum, and, as such, are required.